-The RS-485 output can be directly read by a MeteoPV, CR6-series, CR1000X-series, or Modbus RTU RS-485 network.
+The RS-485 output can be directly read by a MeteoPV, CR6-series, CR1000X-series, CR350-series, or Modbus RTU RS-485 network.
 Other Campbell Scientific data loggers can use an MD485 multidrop interface to read the RS-485 output.
 Refer to the MD485 manual for information about using the MD485.
 Refer to www.campbellsci.com/videos/meteopv for information about using the MeteoPV.

-A CR6 or CR1000X data logger programmed as a Modbus client can retrieve the values stored in the input registers (Modbus measurements [p.
-15]).
-To do this, the CRBasic program requires SerialOpen() followed by ModbusClient().
+A CR6, CR1000X, or CR350-series data logger programmed as a Modbus client can retrieve the values stored in the input registers (Modbus measurements [p.
+14]).
+To do this, the CRBasic program requires the SerialOpen() instruction followed by ModbusClient() instruction.